jshiv/resume/README.md

 **Mayfield Robotics [Contract]** *Data Engineer, Consultant* __March 2018 to June 2018__

-* Data Warehouse: Designed and implemented analytics data architecture using spark via AWS Glue to process robot logs and disparate data sources into AWS Athena optimized parquet files on S3.
+* Data Warehouse: Designed and implemented analytics data infrastructure using spark via AWS Glue to process robot logs and disparate data sources into AWS Athena optimized parquet files on S3.

 **Tesla** *Associate Manager, Data Science | Reliability* __2015 to 2018__

-* Developed Ansible/Docker deployment architecture for a Spark standalone cluster and python libraries for efficient manipulation and processing of log data.
+* Built and Maintained robust back end infrastructure on top of Docker and Ansible.
+My design made it easy to provision and manage a Spark cluster and various Micro-Services between two people while also providing statistical models and TB scale log analytics.

 * Established an analytics workflow leveraging git version control, with jira integrations.
 Designed the ETL workflow using spark, airflow, jupyter and superset.